Isabella Boylston: Early life

 Boylston was born Hildur Isabella Boylston, named for an Icelandic great-grandmother, in Sun Valley, Idaho.
 Her father Mike was an American country-blues drummer and "ski bum" while her mother Cornelia was a Swedish engineer.

 When she was seven, her family moved to Boulder, Colorado, where she started training at the Boulder Ballet.
 By the age of 12, she had started studies at the Colorado Ballet Academy.
 During that time, she won a gold medal at the 2001 Youth America Grand Prix Finals in New York City.

 In 2002, she received a full scholarship to train at the HARID Conservatory in Boca Raton, Florida.
-During her time there she worked with choreographer Mark Godden and danced leading roles such as Medora in Le Corsaire, the Paquita pas de trois, Lise in La fille mal gardée and the Sugarplum Fairy in The Nutcracker.
+During her time there she worked with choreographer Mark Godden and danced in leading roles such as Medora in Le Corsaire, the Paquita pas de trois, Lise in La fille mal gardée and the Sugarplum Fairy in The Nutcracker.
 In 2004, she received the Reuger Scholarship for excellence in dance.
-She participated in summer programs at the School of American Ballet, the Boston Ballet and the American Ballet Theatre.
+She participated in summer programs at the School of American Ballet, the Boston Ballet, and the American Ballet Theatre.